 AWS Fault Injection Simulator enables chaos engineering by introducing failures into production systems to evaluate how well applications manage disruptions.
 This initiative-taking approach allows teams to make necessary adjustments to improve the fault tolerance and resilience of their cloud applications.

-Key Features
+Key features

 AWS Fault Injection Simulator enables chaos engineering by introducing failures into production systems to evaluate how well applications manage disruptions.
 This initiative-taking approach allows teams to make necessary adjustments to improve the fault tolerance and resilience of their cloud applications.
 The following are the key features of AWS Fault Injection Simulator [43]: